clipperrrrrrr/Rupee/doc/gitian-building.md

 Gitian building
 ================

-*Setup instructions for a Gitian build of DigitalRupee Core using a VM or physical system.*
+*Setup instructions for a Gitian build of Rupees Core using a VM or physical system.*

-Gitian is the deterministic build process that is used to build the DigitalRupee Core executables.
+Gitian is the deterministic build process that is used to build the Rupees Core executables.
 It provides a way to be reasonably sure that the executables are really built from the git source.
 It also makes sure that the same, tested dependencies are used and statically built into the executable.